SimonNtz/SAR_framework/README.md

      ```
   4. Wait for the 'ready' state

-  5. Recover the server's ip and start work with !
+  5. Recover the server's ip and start working with !

+    - Initialization with benchmarking specs and product:
     ```
-    - Initialization with benchmarking specs and product:

     curl -H "Content-Type: application/json" -X POST /<server_ip>:81/SLA_INIT -d '{